Jolak5/kanban-copy/todo-list/tests_1.md

   - Mock a storage object to "imitate" localStorage operations (only if you are using `jest < 24.x`, in newer versions localStorage is mocked automatically).
   - Mock HTML to test if add/delete functions add or remove exactly one `<li>` element to/from the list in the DOM.
 - Make sure you group your tests using the `describe()` method.
--  **You need to use pair-programming for this project.
-We will check to see if both partners submitted code by looking at the commit history for each project.
-Therefore you need to select one of the repos in your pair-programming group in which you will implement the above features.**

 ### Optional requirement